 Log Books for Truckers and ELD Compliance in Canada

-The purpose of the incoming ELD mandate issued by Transport Canada is ensuring road safety.
-To that effect, drivers are only allowed to drive and be on duty for limited periods.
-Paper records were the norm to keep records of drivers’ hours of service for a long time (and still have their uses).
-However, computer logbooks for truck drivers will become the standard as soon as the progressive enforcement period is over and the mandate comes into full effect on January 1, 2023.
+The Federal Motor Carrier Safety Administration is in charge of ensuring road safety.
+To that effect, drivers are allowed to drive and be on duty for limited periods.
+Paper records were the norm to keep records of driver’s hours of service for a long time (and still have their uses), but electronic logging devices are the standard since the ELD mandate came into effect.

 A paper log book is one registered manually on a paper template by the driver.
-On the other hand, computer logbooks for truck drivers use hardware that connects to the engine, tracks vehicle activity and fills an electronic template with the necessary information.
-It is important to note that logs recorded on computers not connected to a device on the engine will be considered paper records because the driver must fill them manually.
+On the other hand, electronic log books for truckers are recorded by a piece of hardware that connects to the engine and tracks vehicle activity and fills an electronic template with the necessary information.
+It is important to note that computer log books for truck drivers that were not recorded by an engine-connected device will be considered paper records because the driver must fill them manually.

 Who Needs to Keep Paper Logs and Who Needs an ELD?

 The ELD mandate applies to vehicles carrying property and passengers traveling across state lines and drivers domiciled in the United States, Mexico and Canada.
-However, there are exceptions to this rule; the use of a log book app for truck drivers is not mandatory and paper logs can still be used in the following cases:
+However, there are exceptions to this rule; keeping an electronic log book for truck drivers is not mandatory and paper logs can still be used in the following cases:

 - Eight days/month exemption.
-Drivers who keep RODS for up to eight out of 30 days can do so on paper.
+Drivers who keep RODS for up to eight out of 30 days.

 - Manufacturing date.
-Vehicles manufactured before the year 2000 are not compatible with elog technology, so they are exempt.
+Vehicles with engines manufactured before the year 2000.

 - Short-haul drivers.
-Drivers who operate within a 160 km radius from their home terminal, will be exempt from using elogs and from keeping RODS altogether.
+Drivers who operate within a 150 air-mile radius from their home terminal, are exempt from keeping RODS altogether.

-Drivers subject to the mandate will have to deal with ELD malfunctions by notifying the carrier and, if they cannot retrieve their RODS from the device, they must reconstruct the past seven days on paper logs.
-Drivers should use paper HOS records until the ELD is fixed or replaced, which must happen in the next fourteen days.
+Drivers subject to the mandate must deal with ELD malfunctions by notifying the carrier and, if they cannot retrieve their RODS from the device, they must reconstruct the past seven days on paper logs.
+Drivers should use paper HOS records until the ELD is fixed or replaced, which must happen in the next eight days.

-How to Fill Out a Trucker’s Log Book
+How to Fill Out a Log Book for Truckers

 - Carrier name